Ohio State Buckeyes football: Paul Brown era (1941–1943)

-First National Championship

-In 1942, Ohio State lost 22 veteran players to military service as the United States joined World War II, and with a team of mostly sophomores went on to lose only once in winning its first national championship.
+In 1942, Ohio State lost 22 veteran players to military service as the United States joined World War II, and with a team of mostly sophomores, went on to lose only once in winning its first national championship.
 Brown accepted a commission in the United States Navy in 1944, ending his coaching run prior to the season.

 Team in flux (1944–1950)

 When Brown went into the Navy, he directed his assistant Carroll Widdoes to head the team in his absence.
 The 1944 team fielded 31 freshmen but went undefeated and untied, including a victory over Paul Brown's Great Lakes Navy team.
 Ohio State finished second in the national rankings behind Army and Les Horvath became the first Buckeye to be awarded the Heisman Trophy.
 Also prominent on the 1942–44 teams was the first Buckeye African American star, Bill Willis.
 Brown chose not to return to Ohio State after the war, going into professional football instead.

 Widdoes, despite having the highest two-year winning percentage of any Buckeye coach, asked to return to an assistant's position.
 Offensive coordinator Paul Bixler and Widdoes switched positions, and Bixler endured a mediocre 4–3–2 season.
 Bixler resigned and talk of Ohio State being a "graveyard of coaches" became commonplace, a reputation that lingered for decades.

 Wes Fesler became head coach in 1947 but finished last in the Big Ten for the only time in team history.
 Ohio State improved greatly in 1948, winning 6 and losing 3, then in 1949 enjoyed a successful season due to the play of sophomore Vic Janowicz.
 Ohio State received the Rose Bowl invitation, where they came from behind to defeat California.

 In 1950, Fesler, rumored to be resigning because of pressures associated with the position and abuse of his family by anonymous critics, returned to coach the Buckeyes, who won six games in a row to move into the top ranking in the AP poll.
 However, the season fell apart as the Buckeyes lost to Michigan during a blizzard, a game that came to be known as the "Snow Bowl".
 Two weeks later, citing concerns about his health and family, Fesler resigned.